 Stride length will be different for everyone, and there are lots of different ways to calculate this, so by popular demand here are some of Six to Start’s suggested ways to work out your stride length!
+This is not an exhaustive list, and you do not have to use one of these suggested methods:

 - Run a known distance, for example 100 metres, and count the number of steps you take.
 Divide the distance by the number of steps to give your meters per stride.
 If you prefer to use Imperial units you can convert meters to inches by multiplying by 39.3.